Pistos/styleguide/ruby-style.md

 ## Principles

-Almost all the individual points below are manifestations of an intent to adhere to the following core principles:
+Almost all the individual points below are manifestations of an intent to adhere to one core principle:

+** Write code in a way that helps future coders understand and manipulate the code quickly and easily. **

+Brevity and superficial visual aesthetics should not be favoured at the expense of this main principle.

+Some subprinciples:

+1. Be considerate of the reader.
-1. Communicate design and intent.
+2. Communicate design and intent.
-2. Reveal structure and hierarchy.
+3. Reveal structure and hierarchy.
-3. Make expressions distinct.
+4. Make expressions distinct.

 ## Formatting